Brandon Crawford Player Props: Giants vs. Brewers

-On Thursday, Brandon Crawford (on the back of going 1-for-2 with a double) and the San Francisco Giants play the Milwaukee Brewers.
-First pitch is at 7:40 PM ET.
+After going 1-for-2 with a double in his most recent game, Brandon Crawford and the San Francisco Giants take on the Milwaukee Brewers (who will hand the ball to Freddy Peralta) at 8:10 PM ET on Friday.

-He had a one-hit showing in his last game (1-for-2) against the Twins.
+He had a one-hit performance in his most recent game (1-for-2) against the Twins.

 Brandon Crawford Game Info & Props vs. the Brewers